yang530/laravel_crud_forum/README.md

 # Laravel CRUD Forum

 A simple forum application built with Laravel to demonstrate CRUD (Create, Read, Update, Delete) operations.
 This project provides a basic framework for managing forum posts, including user authentication, post creation, editing, and deletion.
+User can create post, edit and delete posts it created and leave comments for any posts.

 ## Features